 - There prevails huge volatility in the case of penny stocks, so if a person investing in these stocks does not pay attention properly to these stocks then he could end up being penniless.
 One should conduct proper research before investing and then monitoring it in the right way.

-- It is good means of raising the funds in order to start and grow the business which is generally used by the small companies and the startups as it is one of quickest and effective means of raising the capital through the process is lengthy.
+- It is good means of raising the funds in order to start and grow the business which is generally used by the small companies and the startups as it is one of the quickest and effective means of raising the capital through the process is lengthy.

-- Although sizable gain can be there when trading is done in the penny stocks as there is huge volatility in the market, at the same time, there prevails large risk as well of losing the significant investment amount even in short period.
+- Although sizable gain can be there when trading is done in the penny stocks as there is huge volatility in the market, at the same time, there prevails large risk as well of losing the significant investment amount even in a short period.

 - Many skills are required in case one is trading in the penny shares and want to earn profits by overcoming risk.
 These skills include knowledge of the share market and patience.
-Also, the investor should invest a small amount in the beginning, get as much as possible information about stocks and market.
+Also, the investor should invest a small amount in the beginning, get as much as possible information about stocks and markets.

 Thus it can be concluded that the penny stock refers to the stock of the small companies which trades typically for the amount per share less than $ 5.
-These stocks usually are listed on smaller exchange and trade via otc through otc bulletin board although some of the penny stocks also trade on the large exchanges like the stock exchange of new york.
-Although sizable gain can be there when trading is done in the penny stocks as there is huge volatility in the market, at the same time, there prevails large risk as well of losing the significant investment amount even in short period. so, along with large return there prevails large risk as well.
+These stocks usually are listed on smaller exchanges and trade via otc through otc bulletin board although some of the penny stocks also trade on the large exchanges like the stock exchange of new york.
+Although sizable gain can be there when trading is done in the penny stocks as there is huge volatility in the market, at the same time, there prevails large risk as well of losing the significant investment amount even in a short period. so, along with large returns there prevails large risk as well.

 This has been a guide to what is Penny Stock and its definition.
 Here we discuss the example of penny stock along with advantages and disadvantages.
 You can learn more about equity research from the following articles –